ShrRa/interpython-1day-testing/_episodes/33-resource-and-time-profiling.md

 4.51 μs ± 16 ns per loop (mean ± std. dev. of 7 runs, 100,000 loops each)
 ~~~

 The pedestrian approach of using `%timeit` works for blocks of code but testing multiple functions, the number of calls and time it takes can be helpful.
 The goal is usually to identify the slowest function, but the difference between wall time and user CPU time can reveal that file operations with local or remote drives may be a limiting factor.
 On machines with limited RAM, we could also consider profiling memory usage.
-For this we can install more magic commands,, e.g. from [https://pypi.org/](https://pypi.org/)
+For this we can install more magic commands, e.g. from [Python Package Index](https://pypi.org/)

 ~~~
 $ python -m pip install ipython-memory-magics